Mormons hold conference virtually for third straight time

 Members of the Utah-based faith will instead watch on TVs, computers and tablets from their homes around the world Saturday morning to hear spiritual guidance from the religion’s top leaders, who will be delivering the speeches in Salt Lake City.

 Before the pandemic, the two-day conference would bring about 100,000 people to the church’s headquarters in Salt Lake City to listen to five sessions over two days.
-The first time the conference had to be held virtually in April 2020 marked the first time that occurred in more than 70 years.
+The conference was held virtually in April 2020, marking the first time that occurred in more than 70 years.

 The conference comes as people around the world get COVID-19 vaccines and cases decline.
 Church leaders this week reiterated the faith’s support for vaccinations in an update of the church handbook.